Visit Our GoFundMe.

-I offer individual therapy for children, youth and adults.
+I offer individual therapy for youth and adults.
 While I am formally trained in multiple evidenced based approaches such as CBT, DBT, ACT, FFT, SMART, IFS, and multiple trauma focused therapies, I use a person-centered and holistic approach.
-I am skilled in treating symptoms of anxiety, panic, depression, disordered eating, low self-esteem, anger, executive functioning difficulties, trauma, attachment, obsessive compulsive disorder, ADHD/ADD, relational issues, maternal mental health, stress, and chronic pain/illness.
+I am skilled and trained in treating symptoms of anxiety, panic, depression, disordered eating, low self-esteem, anger, executive functioning difficulties, trauma, attachment, obsessive compulsive disorder, ADHD/ADD, Autism, relational issues, maternal mental health, stress, and chronic pain/illness.
 I often integrate mind-body approaches such as somatic psychotherapy, mindfulness, meditation, and emotional freedom techniques (or tapping) into the work that we are doing together.
 My goal is to help you learn more about yourself, and draw from your strengths, in order to help you better adapt to your needs as an individual.
 All of the work that I do is rooted in racial, social, economic, disability, and medical justice.

 I believe that it is essential to offer flexible family therapy to caregivers and their children.
 This sometimes looks like a traditional family therapy format, and in other cases, it can look like a combination of individual child/teen sessions, caregiver sessions and family based sessions.
 The goals are always based on learning how to listen, communicate, and identify a mutual understanding of what the other family member(s) needs in order to feel heard and supported within the family system.